AdobeDocs/aep-mobile-sdkdocs/src/pages/home/release-notes/index.md

 * Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.
 * Fixes a bug where limit was not being respected in calls to `getNearbyPointsOfInterest`.

-### iOS EdgeMedia 5.0.0

-Major version update for [Adobe Streaming Media for Edge Network](../../edge/media-for-edge-network/index.md) for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
-The current release includes the following changes:

-* Updated the minimum supported version to iOS 12.0 and tvOS 12.0.
-* Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.

-### iOS EdgeBridge 5.0.0

-Major version update for Edge Bridge for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
-The current release includes the following changes:

-* Updated the minimum supported version to iOS 12.0.
-* Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.
-* Updated Edge Bridge data format to enhance support for migrating to sending data via Edge Network to Adobe Analytics and reduce the effort required for mapping data to XDM.
-* If you are currently using Edge Bridge version 4.0.0 and you are mapping data to XDM in your datastream, adjustments will be necessary when adopting version 5.0.0.
-For more details, please review the [migration](../../resources/migration/ios/migrate-to-5x.md) documentation.

-### iOS Media 5.0.0

-Major version update for [Adobe Analytics - Media Analytics workflows](../../solution/adobe-media-analytics/index.md) for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
-The current release includes the following changes:

-* Updated the minimum supported version to iOS 12.0 and tvOS 12.0.
-* Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.

-### iOS EdgeConsent 5.0.0

-Major version update for [Consent for Edge Network](../../edge/consent-for-edge-network/index.md) for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
-The current release includes the following changes:

-* Updated the minimum supported version to iOS 12.0 and tvOS 12.0.
-* Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.

-### iOS Analytics 5.0.0

-Major version update for [Adobe Analytics](../../solution/adobe-analytics/index.md) for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
-The current release includes the following changes:

-* Updated the minimum supported version to iOS 12.0 and tvOS 12.0.
-* Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.

-### iOS Audience 5.0.0

-Major version update for [Adobe Audience Manager](../../solution/adobe-audience-manager/index.md) for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
-The current release includes the following changes:

-* Updated the minimum supported version to iOS 12.0.
-* Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.

 ## March 19, 2024

-### iOS Edge 5.0.0

-Major version update for [Edge Network](../../edge/edge-network/index.md) for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
-The current release includes the following changes:

-* Updated the minimum supported version to iOS 12.0 and tvOS 12.0.
-* Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.

-### iOS EdgeIdentity 5.0.0

-Major version update for [Identity for Edge Network](../../edge/identity-for-edge-network/index.md) for Adobe Experience Platform Mobile SDKs on iOS compatible with Mobile Core 5.0.0.
-The current release includes the following changes:

-* Updated the minimum supported version to iOS 12.0 and tvOS 12.0.
-* Include XCFrameworks built with Xcode 15.0.1 with the GitHub release.

 ### iOS Core 5.0.0